08 July 2007

 (After all, I am a person too.)

-Thank God everything goes by so quickly
+Thank God, everything goes by so quickly,

-Both the love and even the sorrow.
+Both the love and the even sorrow, as well.

 Where are the tears of last evening?